What is malignant mesothelioma?

 Mesothelial tumors can start in any of these linings.
 These tumors can be non-cancerous (benign) or cancerous (malignant).

 A cancerous tumor of the mesothelium is called a malignant mesothelioma, although this is often shortened to just mesothelioma.
 Mesotheliomas can start in 4 main areas in the body.

 - Pleural mesotheliomas start in the chest.
-They account for about 3 out of 4 mesotheliomas.
+About 3 out of 4 mesotheliomas are pleural mesotheliomas.

 - Peritoneal mesotheliomas begin in the abdomen.
 They make up most of the remaining cases.

 - Pericardial mesotheliomas start in the covering around the heart and are very rare.

 - Mesotheliomas of the tunica vaginalis are very rare tumors that start in the covering layer of the testicles.

 Malignant mesotheliomas can also be classified into 3 main types based on how the cancer cells are arranged:

 - About half of mesotheliomas are epithelioid.
 This type tends to have a better outlook (prognosis) than the other types.

 - About 10% of mesotheliomas are sarcomatoid (fibrous).